Isaac Paredes Preview, Player Props: Rays vs. Rockies

-On Tuesday, Isaac Paredes (.289 on-base percentage in past 10 games, 65 points below season-long percentage) and the Tampa Bay Rays face the Colorado Rockies, whose starting pitcher will be Ty Blach.
+On Wednesday, Isaac Paredes (coming off going 3-for-5 with two doubles and two RBI) and the Tampa Bay Rays face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
 First pitch is at 6:40 PM ET.

-In his most recent game, he racked up four RBI (going 3-for-6 with a home run) against the Angels.
+He collected two extra-base hits in his previous appearance (3-for-5 with two doubles and two RBI) against the Rockies.

 Isaac Paredes Game Info & Props vs. the Rockies